 United even has the Mileage Plus X app that awards miles for each gift card purchased.
 Online shopping can earn as many as 100,000 miles per year for average spenders if you use the right web portals when shopping.

 Small business programs

 Most airlines have small business programs that are designed to award the company for spending as much of its travel revenue with one airline.
 While larger companies can typically negotiate discounts and extra perks with airlines to earn the bulk of their business, smaller organizations have less leverage.
-These programs are designed to provide an incentive for corporate loyalty from smaller companies, and they can provide a method of double dipping for travelers.
+These programs are designed to provide an incentive for corporate loyalty from smaller companies.
 There are requirements such as a tax identification number, a legitimate small business with decent travel spend and number of company travelers, and possibility of a regular audit, these programs are quite valuable as they can award free travel quickly.
 Don’t let your small business miss out on these awards.

 Leverage travel partner networks

 As much as you may think you are familiar with a loyalty program, there are always partners that are not as obvious as it seems.
 For example, did you know that Air Tahiti Nui and Fiji Airways are redemption partners with American Airlines putting many popular South Pacific destinations on the map for those looking to redeem miles.
 The Avios program has a great redemption partner in Royal Air Maroc, which flies regularly to the United States, and Virgin Atlantic has partnership with ANA of Japan and South African Airways that can be quite lucrative for those looking to score free travel.
 With a little research, there are a lot of hidden-gem redemption opportunities, which are great when it seems like you have maxed out all the obvious redemption partners.